-1. Where it is necessary to operate the power unit for remote operation of the watertight door required by 404. of the Rules, means to operate the power unit are also to be provided at remote control stations.
+Where it is necessary to operate the power unit for remote operation of the watertight door required by 404. of the Rules, means to operate the power unit are also to be provided at remote control stations.
 The operation of such remote control is to be in accordance with SOLAS II-1/13.8.1 to 13.8.3.
-For tankers, where there is a permanent access from a pipe tunnel to the main pump room, the watertight door shall be capable of being manually closed from outside the main pump room entrance in addition to the requirements above.
+For tankers, where there is a permanent access from a pipe tunnel to the main pump room, in accordance with SOLAS II-2/4.5.2.4 the watertight door shall be capable of being manually closed from outside the main pump room entrance in addition to the requirements above.